and fee agreement

 Julie Baron and Associates does not participate with insurance panels and therefore is an "out of network" provider.
 Clients are responsible for submitting invoices to seek any out of network reimbursement benefits.

 The cost for the 90 minute DBT skills group is $185 billed weekly regardless of attendance (see attendance policy) and include both the client and parent skills groups.
-There is an option for 2 parents to attend the parent skills group during the same cycle if clinically appropriate and for an additional fee.
+There is an option for 2 parents to attend the parent skills group during the same cycle if clinically appropriate and for an additional fee of $250/group.
+Fees for weekly individual sessions are defined in a separate fee agreement.

 Some insurance companies are now covering DBT though may require that members seek a “single case exception”.
 If your therapist can be of assistance in providing information to your insurance company please let them know.
 More information on how to advocate with insurance may be found on the Metropolitan Washington, D.C.
 DBT Consortium website www.dbtmetro.com.